Xia Xi: Biography

 Xia was born in Yiyang, Hunan Province.
 He studied at Yiyang Primary School, and met Mao Zedong in August 1917 when he enrolled into the Hunan First Normal University.
 During the May Fourth Movement in 1919, he participated in anti-Japanese boycotts and demonstrations.
 Xia was one of the first members of the CCP, joining the party in 1921.
 During the First United Front, Xia concurrently joined the Kuomintang and was involved in the organization of the Kuomintang Hunan provincial headquarters.
-In the 1926 he was appointed as an alternate member of the Central Executive Committee following the 2nd National Congress of Kuomintang.
+In 1926, he was appointed as an alternate member of the Central Executive Committee following the 2nd National Congress of Kuomintang.
 In the same year, Xia and others such as Guo Liang participated in the Northern Expedition as the Hunan provincial secretaries.

 In May 1927, he was appointed as the Hunan Provincial Party Secretary and on 1 August participated in the Nanchang Uprising.
 Following which, Xia met Wang Ming and joined the 28 Bolsheviks during his further studies in the Moscow Sun Yat-sen University.
 In January 1931, he was elected as an alternate member of the Central Committee of the Chinese Communist Party.

 Xia was sent the Hunan-Hubei Soviet in March 1931 to take over from Deng Zhongxia and was also appointed political commissar of the Second Red Army.
 Xia initiated purges in 1932, which led to thousands (approximately forty thousand Red Army soldiers were killed under Xia's orders throughout his entire lifespan) being purged and including 27 cadres whom were close associates of He Long.